 “Malaysia feels like home to many Hongkongers, as they can readily adapt to the pleasant and congenial living environment,” notes our Dr. Theresa Fok, Founder and Managing Director of Jade Land Properties (HK) Limited, a boutique real estate consultancy specializing in Malaysia properties.

-There are daily short and easy direct flights to Penang from Hong Kong via Cathay Dragon; it provides ample convenience for those who need to travel frequently between the two places.
+There are daily short and easy direct flights to Penang from Hong Kong via Cathay Pacific; it provides ample convenience for those who need to travel frequently between the two places.

 A Manufacturing Powerhouse

-Known as the ‘Silicon Valley of the East’, Penang is home to 300 multinational corporations with manufacturing facilities, including Tesla, HP and Dell.
-Last year, Penang recorded foreign direct investments (FDIs) of RM15 billion in the manufacturing sector, the largest in the country.
+Known as the ‘Silicon Valley of the East’, Penang is home to over 300 multinational corporations (MNCs) and 3,000 small medium enterprises (SMEs) with manufacturing facilities, including Tesla, HP and Dell.
+Last year, Penang recorded foreign direct investments (FDIs) of RM10.55 billion in the manufacturing sector, the largest in the country.